texta-tk/texta/documentation/sphinx/source/workflow.rst

     Figure 3.3. *Back on home page*

-Clicking on "Updage settings" will activate the chosen entry.
+Clicking on "Update settings" will activate the chosen entry.
 Activated dataset will be used in all our tools.

 In figure 3.3 there is still a gap - we are missing a language model.
 Language model is used to generate topic related lexicons and much more.
 To train language models, we have to navigate to "Model Manager" under "Document Management" tab in the tool menu.